-(i) Charges to City contracts for salaries and wages shall be based on documented payrolls approved by a responsible official(s) of the organization.
-Charges of salaries and wages to City contracts shall be supported by payroll register, general ledger, paystubs and the personnel activity reports as specified in this Part of these requirements.

-(ii) Personnel Activity Report (PAR).
+- (i) Charges to City contracts for salaries and wages shall be based on documented payrolls approved by a responsible official(s) of the organization.
+Charges of salaries and wages to City contracts shall be supported by payroll register, general ledger, and paystubs and the personnel activity reports as specified in this part of these requirements.
+Other acceptable documentation will be based on the review and approval by the Department. - (ii) Personnel Activity Report (PAR).
 PARs reflecting the distribution of activity of each employee shall be maintained for all staff members whose compensation is charged in whole or in part directly to City contracts.
-A sample PAR is available upon request to FCS.
-Reports maintained by Contractors shall meet the following standards:

-(1) The PAR shall reflect an after the fact determination of the actual activity of each employee and reflect applicable funding sources.

-(2) Each PAR shall account for the total activity for which employees are compensated and which is required in fulfillment of their obligations to the organization.
+A sample PAR is available upon request to City staff.
+Reports maintained by Contractors shall meet the following standards: - (1) The PAR shall reflect an after the fact determination of the actual activity of each employee and reflect applicable funding sources. - (2) Each PAR shall account for the total activity for which employees are compensated and which is required in fulfillment of their obligations to the organization.
 Charges for the salaries and wages of employees, in addition to the supporting documentation described above, shall also be supported by PARs including indicating the total number of hours worked each day.
 Each PAR shall include the activity conducted and activity key, job title of person conducting the work, and name of person conducting the work.